The Best Dating Apps For 2023, Based On What You're Looking For

 The best dating apps of 2023:

 Best for serious relationships: eHarmony

-With eHarmony, you'll learn a lot about someone before even beginning the first conversation.
-"The profile list is limited since it's for [the people] who don't want to deal with the ups and downs of dating app culture and want to settle down," he says.
-It's also a great option for singles over 50 who are looking for something serious.
+Per our expert, this is key to make eHarmony one of the the best dating sites for serious relationships.
+"The profile list is limited since it's for [the people] who don't want to deal with the ups and downs of dating app culture and want to settle down," Ruiz explains.

 Best for those looking for something specific: OKCupid

 - Need to answer a lot of questions to get the most out of it

 - Some say there aren't as many active users as other apps

 OKCupid appeals to a diverse demographic for people looking for romantic connections and everything in between—friendships, flings, and alternative relationships.
 The site has additional gender and sexuality options for users and nonmonogamy options, so it's easier to find people looking for the same thing.
 "OKCupid does an amazing job at being inclusive for all," says online dating coach Perri Schneider.